Bereavement and Grief

 The Mix: The Mix offers a range of free, confidential support services for young people under 25, including online and text-based crisis support, 1:1 counselling, community forums, and self-help resources.
 Visit www.themix.org.uk

 Mind: Mind have a page that contains lots of information and guidance about supporting yourself through grief and bereavement.
-You can access this here mind.org.uk/information-support/guides-to-support-and-services/bereavement/support-and-self-care/ They also offer a support line, with advisors trained to listen to you and help you find specialist support if you need it, via 0300 102 1234
+You can access this here mind.org.uk/information-support/guides-to-support-and-services/bereavement/support-and-self-care/ They also offer a support line, with advisors trained to listen to you and help you find specialist support if you need it, via 0300 102 1234.

 Finding the right information

-These pages include signposting to external websites that we hope you might find useful for accessing further information or support.
+The information and links above include signposting to external websites that we hope you might find useful for accessing further information or support.

 We make every effort to ensure the links are up to date and as helpful as possible.